gitdatgitdat/DAT-Packet-Sniffer/README.md

 ## DAT Packet Sniffer

-A lightweight Python packet sniffer for Windows that captures IPv4 packets, parses headers, and provides live traffic summaries or aggregate statistics.
+Python packet sniffer for Windows that captures IPv4 packets, parses headers, and provides live traffic summaries or aggregate statistics.

 This project was built as a learning tool to explore raw sockets, packet parsing, and basic network analysis without relying on heavy external libraries.